Big Three Executives: FCA 2018

 Head of Network Development, FCA-North America

-Gardner’s responsibilities include ensuring that the dealer network operates at the highest possible level for sales volumes for Alfa Romeo, Chrysler, Dodge, Fiat, Jeep, Ram, Mopar, and SRT vehicles and products.
-Since 2013, Gardner had been president and CEO, Chrysler brand, Chrysler Group LLC.
-Prior to that, he was responsible for overseeing dealerships in six southern states.
-Since joining the company in 1986, Gardner has had experience in sales, service, and business.
+Al Gardner’s responsibilities include ensuring that the dealer network operates at the highest possible level for optimal sales volumes for Alfa Romeo, Chrysler, Dodge, Fiat, Jeep, Ram, Mopar, and SRT vehicles and products.
+Since 2013, Gardner had been president and CEO of the Chrysler brand.
+Prior to that, as director of the FCA’s southeast business center, he was responsible for overseeing dealerships in six southern states.
+Gardner joined the company in 1986.

 Ralph V. Gilles*